‘The community you want starts at your front door’

 Create connections on Neighbour Day

-Being a friendly neighbour can ease loneliness and create a caring community.
+Being a friendly neighbour helps create a caring community.
 ‘Kindness is something everyone can give’.

 There are many actions, some big, some small, that you can take to help create a brighter place.
 You can organise a gathering of neighbours for a BBQ or a game of sport in the local park; you can introduce yourself to a new neighbour in your street; or invite a neighbour over for a chat and a cuppa.